Is Your Business Ready for the New Nacha Rule Change?

 Hector: Now is probably a good time to audit your process.
-Begin researching to ensure you’re compliant with the new rule by January 1, 2020, which is only months away.
+Begin researching to ensure you’re compliant with the new rule by March 19, 2021, which is going to quickly approach.
 Also, check to see if you’re currently validating accounts when you process web debits.
 Even if the answer is “yes,” it’s important to look at how the account validation is occurring.
 How are you checking the person paying is the one authorized to use that account?
 Do you have the best tools in place?
 Make sure you talk to your financial institution about what’s available.

 As a best practice, I would recommend any solution you’re using deliver a real-time response, be from a trusted provider, and not add process to the customer experience.
 A real-time response gives you the ability to review high-risk events before the payment happens and helps avoid both administrative and unauthorized returns.

 Lastly, if you’re partnering with outside vendors, be sure to begin the dialogue sooner rather than later to see how they’re planning to comply with the new rule or what tools they can offer.